 You know, I'm reading Axios from earlier today, and they're giving away their entire agenda.

-They they worry impeachment proceedings map may backfire if they move too fast.
+They worry impeachment proceedings may backfire if they move too fast.

-So they were planning now to pursue a slow bleed strategy, lengthy, non-ending Michael Cohn days, public hearings, scores of witnesses to pick apart President Trump's finances now, post the failed Russia collusion narrative that they're pretty much confident isn't gonna happen, which means they knew the whole time that it wasn't gonna happen.
+So we're planning now to pursue a slow bleed strategy, lengthy, non-ending Michael Cohn days, public hearings, scores of witnesses to pick apart President Trump's finances now, post the failed Russia collusion narrative that they're pretty much confident isn't going to happen, which means they knew the whole time that it wasn't going to happen.

 And this is what they want to do.